 For indoor visits:

-Eligible residents may have up to two visitors at a time (no age restrictions, however ALL visitors need to abide by the core infection control principals
+Eligible residents may have up to two visitors at a time (no age restrictions, however, ALL visitors need to abide by the core infection control principals

-- Visitors may visit for approximately 60 minutes per visit.
+Visitors may visit for approximately 60 minutes per visit.

-- Visitors may visit as many days as the schedule allows.
+Visitors may visit as many days as the schedule allows.
 We will schedule visits so all residents have the opportunity for a visitor.

-- ALL VISITS MUST BE SCHEDULED.
+ALL VISITS MUST BE SCHEDULED.
 Please call the Penrose Receptionist at 235-313-0800 to schedule.

-- The visitation schedule has times throughout the week and a variety of times throughout the day including evenings and weekends.
+The visitation schedule has times throughout the week and a variety of times throughout the day including evenings and weekends.

 All visitors must visit in designated visiting areas.
 Once screened-in, signed in, staff will direct you to the appropriate area.

-All rules for indoor visits apply accept:
+All rules for indoor visits apply except: